The Value of Wilderness Landscapes

 Wilderness is a Classroom

-There's been lots of discussion about kids who live in cities and their disconnection to nature.
-Some researchers have gone as far as saying this disconnect leads to behavioral problems.
-Not only is the wilderness a source of awe for children, but it also presents a great opportunity for kids to learn about the natural world and the relationships between living things.
-If you kindle a child's interest in nature, they will take that with them throughout their lives, so is definitely something for parents to think about.
+There's been much discussion about kids living in cities and their disconnection to nature.
+Some researchers have gone as far as saying this disconnect leads to behavioural problems.
+The wilderness is a source of awe for children and a great opportunity to learn about the natural world and the relationships between living things.
+If you kindle a child's interest in nature, they will take that with them throughout their lives, so it is something for parents to consider.

 But what about its intangible value?
-That's a more complex question, isn't it?
+That's a more complex question.
 To me, this is where the heart of the matter lies.
-Much has been written about why the wilderness is worth preserving, and a common theme we see in these writings is the concept that the wilderness has value not because of humans but in spite of them.
-This quote really sums it up for me:
+Much has been written about why the wilderness is worth preserving, and a common theme we see in these writings is the concept that the wilderness has value not because of humans but despite them.
+This quote sums it up for me:

-I think what this really means is the intangible value of wilderness lies in the fact it has not been influenced by humanity; it is there because of symbiotic relationships that exist in the natural world.
+I think this means that the intangible value of wilderness lies in the fact that it has not been influenced by humanity; it is because of symbiotic relationships that exist in the natural world.
 Once the wilderness is gone, so are these natural relationships between living things—including those involving humans.
-Without wilderness, we cannot measure our many technological accomplishments, or understand that we are not external to the natural world but rather, that we're a part of it.
+Without wilderness, we cannot measure our many technological accomplishments or understand that we are not external to the natural world but rather part of it.
 This concept may seem foreign to many, but it brings me back to my father's words.

-His advice was that things that seem minor, inconsequential and what we take for granted are often, many years later, what we value the most.
-Wilderness is kind of like that—it's always there, it doesn't cost much if anything, and we rarely take notice of it.
-For my father, that routine Sunday afternoon fishing trip with his son became one of the happier memories he had when he got old.
-He never realized it at the time but 40 years later, there it was, at the forefront of his memories of our times together.
+His advice was that things that seem minor and inconsequential and that we take for granted are often, many years later, what we value the most.
+Wilderness is like that—it's always there, it doesn't cost much, and we rarely notice it.
+For my father, that routine Sunday afternoon fishing trip with his son became one of his happier memories when he got old.
+He never realized it then, but 40 years later, it was at the forefront of his memories of our times together.

-The moral of this story is that "value" is not just measured in monetary terms—and in fact, something's monetary value is one of its least important aspects in the big picture of things.
-It's those everyday things we see and do, even if we don't realize it at the moment, that in our later years we'll value the most.
+The moral of this story is that "value" is not just measured in monetary terms—and in fact, something's monetary value is one of its least important aspects in the big picture.
+It's those everyday things we see and do, even if we don't realize it now, that we'll value the most in our later years.
 That was what my dad was trying to tell me that day.